primayoriko/golang-forum-api/README.md

       sudo docker container run -d --name=pg-forum -p 5400:5432 -e POSTGRES_PASSWORD=postgres -e PGDATA=/pgdata_docker -v /pgdata_docker:/pgdata_docker postgres # This will map port 5400 host to postgres port (5432)
       PGPASSWORD='postgres' psql -h localhost -p 5400 -U postgres -c "create database forum_db"
    ```
-2. Install every Go library listed in `go.mod` with below command
+3. Install every Go library listed in `go.mod` with below command
    ```
       go mod tidy
    ```
    or from `glide.yaml` file if you're using and familiar with glide.
-3. Set the environment variable in the `.env` file to the value that approriate.
-4. Migrate the models to the DB and try to seed the data if you think It's needed.
+4. Before start the API, It's mandatory to migrate the models, and you could seed the data if It's needed (will be explained later).

-Alternatively, you could do step 1-2 with docker compose by executing command below
+Alternatively, you could do step 2-3 with docker compose by executing command below
 ```
    docker-compose up
 ```
-This command will run the spec in `docker-compose.yaml`.
+This command will run the spec in `docker-compose.yml`.

 ## How to Run